technosophos/sqlreflect/README.md

 # SQL Reflect

+_THIS IS HIGHLY EXPERIMENTAL AND UNDER ACTIVE DEVELOPMENT_

 This library provides access to the structure of a SQL database, allowing developers to "reflect" on the database itself.
 Why would you need to do this?